wp-plugins/users-ultra/readme.txt

 When it comes to ease of use, Users Ultra comes in first.  <strong>Users Communities and  Social Networking Websites are incredibly simple to build</strong>.
 All the modules are customizable, even if you don't know how to code, and they're minimalist enough that a few minor changes make them look unique to you. <strong>Users Ultra handles One-Time and Recurrent Payments</strong>.

 <strong>Free Modules:</strong><br>
-The free version of Users Ulra includes the following features totally free:
+The free version of Users Ulra includes the following features:
 <ul>
 <li>Social Connects.</li>
 <li>MailChimp.</li>